dignacio0815/group-34-app/app_ideas.md

 - Housing Finder for college students
 - Lost pet finder for the pet-owning community
 - CO2/greenhouse gas emission-saver depening on what transportation method you decide to take from point A to point B (1)

+Denize Ignacio
+- An app that shows all nearby things in a city that college students can do that were posted by either current students or alumni.
+- An app that finds all possible prices for an item online so that when purchased, it is the best possible deal for that item
+- An app that lets food lovers, bakers, cooks, etc. to share their ideas and recipes.
+- App that lets the user find other people around them that are related to their sport.
+Allows users to connect and find people who want to play the same sport they are currently are as well so that it creates a welcoming, playing all while competitive environment.
+- A coding app that lets the user view daily problems, tips, contests, and community events to involve themselves in the tech field.

 Top 3 App Ideas
 -----------------